 2.3.
-Farley Lane is the main southern access road to Alton Towers Resort and the development site.
+Farley Lane is the main southern access road to Alton Towers Resort.
 It is a rural road with a width of approximately six metres.
-Through the village of Alton the road is undulating with tight corners and has a speed limit of 30 mph.
-At the southern end of Farley Lane is Alton village and the B5032, which links the site to the B5030 at Denstone and the A50 Trunk Road in the south.
+Through the village of Alton the road is undulating with tight corners and has a speed limit restriction of 30 mph.
+At the southern end of Farley Lane is the B5032, which links the site to the B5030 at Denstone and the A50 Trunk Road in the south.